 After passing the large Bancolombia building turn right on Avenida Las Vegaa.
 And the route then goes south to the Aguacatala roundabout and to Avenida Regional north to Universidad EAFIT, which is the end of the parade.

 The classic parade route is easier to see on a map.
 So, the car parade route can be seen in the map below.

-Expat Tips: The classic car parade route this year is the exact same as last year.
+Expat Tips: The classic car parade route this year is expected to be the exact same as last year.
 The longest stretch of the route is along Avenida Las Vegas from the big Bancolombia building in El Poblado to the bridge in Envigado.